usamaamir92/mountain-data-warehouse/README.md

 # Mountain Data Warehouse Web App

-This repository contains a full-stack web application for managing products and orders in a warehouse system.
-The backend is built with ASP.NET Core and Entity Framework Core, while the frontend is developed using React with TypeScript.
+This repository contains a full-stack web application for a product and order management system.
+The app was built using ASP.NET Core (backend) React with TypeScript (frontend).

 ---